+Summary:

+3 companies see the need that there is a trigger from DU to CU for RACH Report retrieval, 3 companies think that no trigger is needed, 1 company is ok to follow majority and 1 company suggests postponing this discussion to Rel.
+17 (probably meant as Rel.18).

+Proposal: Postpone RACH Report retrieval to Rel.18

 4.3 Inclusion of PRACH Configuration in F1 SETUP RESPONSE

 This proposal was discussed at RAN3#111-e without agreement, and further proposed at this meeting in 1864 with additional clarifications.
 Please provide your further views: